Islandora-Devops/islandora-playbook/forBeginners.md

 a computer system that are required for software like the pre-requisite requirements for Islandora.

-Requirement (n.)--software/hardware basics that must be in place before a piece of software will run properly GUI (n.)-- a graphical user interface.
+Requirement (n.)--software/hardware basics that must be in place before a piece of software will run properly

+GUI (n.)-- a graphical user interface.
 This is the "pretty" front end designed for end-users.

+OS (n.)-- [Operating system](https://en.wikipedia.org/wiki/Operating_system) This is the software that supports a computer's basic functions.
+Examples of an OS include Microsoft Windows, macOS, and many flavors of Linux.

 ### Step-by-step:
 #### Step one: Gather your equipment